Man killed, 2 wounded in funeral home parking lot shooting - WHIZ News

-CLEVELAND (AP) — Three men who had just left a wake were shot in the parking lot of a Cleveland funeral home, authorities said, and one later died from his injuries.
+CLEVELAND (AP) — Three men who had just left a wake were shot in the parking lot of a Cleveland funeral home after a wake, authorities said, and one later died from his injuries.

-An 18-year-old man who was shot multiple times underwent surgery but died a short time later, police said.
-His name has not been released.
+Martaevion Josiais Frisco, 18, of University Heights, was shot multiple times and underwent surgery, but he died a short time later, police said.

 Another 18-year-old man was shot in the thigh, while a 21-year-old man suffered a hand wound.
-Their names and further details on their conditions were not disclosed.
+Their names and further details on their conditions were not disclosed, but authorities said the three victims had attended a wake for another man killed in shooting last month.

 The shooters apparently fled the scene on foot and remained at large Monday.